Atari Jaguar CD: Technicals

 The Jaguar CD has a double-speed (2×) drive and built-in VLM (Virtual Light Machine) software by Jeff Minter, using a spectrum analyzer for a sophisticated video light show for audio CDs.
 It is bundled with Blue Lightning, Vid Grid, the Tempest 2000 soundtrack CD, and a Myst demo disc.
 Every startup screen is unique, using the VLM for a random light show.

 Jaguar CDs can store up to 790MB, more than conventional CD-ROMs.
 Its proprietary CD format is based on the audio CD format, instead of standard CD-ROM data formats.
 It allows for more storage, and its incompatibility foils casual piracy, at the expense of reduced error correction.

-Only 13 games were released for the Jaguar CD during its lifetime.
-However, previously unfinished and homebrew games have since been released.

-In mid-1994 Atari and Sigma Designs signed an agreement to co-develop a PC board that would allow Jaguar CD games to be played on home computers, with a scheduled release by the end of 1994.
-However, it was never released.